WalletScrutiny/WalletScrutinyCom/_hardware/bitlock.md

 > All transactions are confirmed on mobile that authorises data from BitLock received through secured by asymmetric RSA2048 algorithm channel.

-Several years have passed and we do not see vestiges of the bitlock device.
-From the description however, we can glean that the device can be plugged into the USB port of a computer or through an adaptor on an Android mobile phone.
+Several years have passed and we do not see vestiges of the Bitlock device.
+From the description, however, we can glean that the device can be plugged into the USB port of a computer or through an adaptor on an Android mobile phone.

 We can also glean that the device has no interface.

 Transactions are confirmed via their own software.

-With these, the most likely possibility is that the **bitlock ceased production** after 2018.
+With these, the most likely possibility is that the **Bitlock ceased production** after 2018.